cilium/cilium/Documentation/contributing/development/contributing_guide.rst

    bisecting of commits in the event of a bug affecting the tree.
 #.
 All code is covered by unit and/or runtime tests where feasible.
 #.
 All changes have been tested and checked for regressions by running the
    existing testsuite against your changes.
-See the :ref:`testsuite` section for additional details.
+See the :ref:`testsuite-legacy` section for additional details.
 #.
 All commits contain a well written commit description including a title,
    description and a ``Fixes: #XXX`` line if the commit addresses a particular